lordofscripts/govee/docs/USER_MANUAL.md

 ### Configuration File

-The configuration file, if present, should be at `~/.config/govee.json` and it must be in JSON format.
+The configuration file, if present, it should be in JSON format.
+If not present create one with the `init` flag.
+This configuration file location depends on which OS you use:

+Linux
+: `~/.config/goveelux.json`
+Windows
+: `$USERPROFILE\goveelux.json`
+MacOS
+: `$HOME/.goveelux.json`

 It would look like this:

 ```json
 {